 “Fish pairs wonderfully with the abundance of fresh produce and herbs that emerge in the summertime,” Bauche said.
 “Tilapia, cod and halibut are mild-flavored fish that beg for marinades, while salmon and tuna are readily available fish that are rich in heart-healthy fats.”

 - Lemon.
 Squeezing fresh lemon juice atop summer dishes — especially fish — is a healthy way to add extra flavor.
 Lemons have barely any calories or fat, and they are packed with vitamin C.

-“The power of fresh lemons is home cooking’s best-kept secret,” Sax said.
+“The power of fresh lemons is home cooking’s best-kept secret,” Bauche said.